MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-overview.md

 ms.reviewer: v-dehaas
 ---

-# Overview of form processing model
+# Overview of the form-processing model

 AI Builder form processing allows you to create AI models that use machine learning technology to identify and extract key-value pairs and table data from form documents.